railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * tracking bugs and new functional requests.

-You see that Open ERP's CRM module is not limited just to Customer relationships but is designed to generate all types of relations with a partner: such as suppliers, employees, customers, prospects.
+You see that OpenERP's CRM module is not limited just to Customer relationships but is designed to generate all types of relations with a partner: such as suppliers, employees, customers, prospects.
 This book will describe just customer relationships.
 The other CRM functions are similar to use, so you should not have huge problems with understanding those functions.